GiorgiB97/awesome-cursor-commands/commands/codesplit.md

 ### Stage 2: Analyze & Plan

-**Group changes by layer:**
-- Database: migrations, models, schemas
-- Backend: services, handlers, business logic, API routes
-- Frontend: components, pages, utilities, validation
-- Tests: unit tests, integration tests, fixtures
-- Config/Docs: configuration, documentation
+**Analyze change patterns:**
+- What feature/fix is being implemented?
+- Are there natural boundaries between changes?
+- Which changes are tightly coupled vs independent?
+- What order minimizes merge conflicts and maximizes review clarity?
+- Should tests go with implementation or separate?

+**Common split strategies:**
+- **Layer-based**: DB → Backend → Frontend (→ Tests separate or with each layer)
+- **Feature-based**: Core feature → Extensions → Polish
+- **Implementation+Tests**: Group related tests with their implementation
+- **Independent**: When changes are independent across different subsystems
+- **Hybrid**: Mix strategies based on the specific changes

 **Determine split count:**
-- 2-4 files: 2 splits (implementation + tests) or no split
+- 2-4 files: 2 splits or no split (consider coupling)
-- 5-10 files: 2-3 splits (BE → FE → Tests)
+- 5-10 files: 2-3 splits
-- 10-20 files: 3-4 splits (DB → BE → FE → Tests)
+- 10-20 files: 3-4 splits
-- 20+ files: 4-6 splits (detailed layer separation)
+- 20+ files: 4-6 splits

 **For each split, define:**
 - Purpose (one sentence)
-- Files (which belong here)
+- Files (which belong here - from both staged AND unstaged)
 - Order (dependency sequence)
 - Branch name suggestion (e.g., `feat/add-weight-field`)

-**Dependency rules:**
+**General dependency guidelines (not strict rules):**
-- Database changes before logic
+- Database schema before code using it
-- Backend before frontend
+- Backend APIs before frontend consuming them
-- Implementation before/with tests
-- Foundation before features
+- Shared utilities before code using them
+- Tests can go with implementation OR separate (decide based on:
+  - If tightly coupled → same split
+  - If comprehensive test suite → separate split
+  - If mixed → use judgment)

 **Validate:**
-- Each file in exactly one split
+- Each file in exactly one split (both staged AND unstaged files)
 - All files accounted for
 - Dependencies ordered correctly
 - Each split has clear purpose
+- No split is too large (aim for < 500 LOC when possible)

 ### Stage 3: Present Plan